znck-graveyard/flash/readme.md

 This will set a few keys in the session:

-- 'flash_notification' - Session key for flash notification's message bag
+- 'znck.flash.notifications' - Session key for flash notification's message bag

 Each message will have these keys:

 - 'message' - The message you're flashing
-- 'level' - A string that represents the type of notification (good for applying HTML class names)
+- 'level' - A string that represents the HTML class for displaying the message
+- 'sort' - Level weight used to sort the messages.

 Alternatively, again, you may reference the `flash()` helper function, instead of the facade.
 Here's an example: